WeblateOrg/weblate/docs/install.rst

 probably also want to run :program:`./manage.py setuplang` to get default list of languages and :program:`./manage.py setupgroups` to initialize default groups.

+You should also login to admin interface (on ``/admin/`` URL) and adjust default site name to match your domain.

 .. seealso:: :ref:`privileges`

 Running server